sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 The pilot aims to keep promoting collaboration between departments by sharing more software assessments from the ESDC teams and onboarding other departments to start sharing.
 Getting some of the larger departments (CRA, DND, SSC, ..) to start sharing would be great for collaboration in the GC in general and would allow ESDC to continue to participate after the end of the pilot, since we would not be the only departments sharing documents.
+This would provide much needed expertise and information for smaller departments and agencies to use for their assessment processes.